leducp/KickCAT/README.md

 For each tag, Conan center has to be updated (https://github.com/conan-io/conan-center-index/tree/master/recipes/kickcat).

 When a version leaves the release canditate state a github release shall be generated on the corresponding tag.

+### Update Conan Recipe on conan center
+Kickcat is available on **conan-io**.
+Whenever there is a new tag which is consider sufficiently stable:
+1. Create a new PR on https://github.com/conan-io/conan-center-index
+2. Follow PR: https://github.com/conan-io/conan-center-index/pull/19482 to add new versions to the recipe

 ## EtherCAT doc
 https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_io_intro/1257993099.html&id=3196541253205318339